mosmn/Notes/sections/theo/ai/knowledge-representation-schemes.md

 Color
 ```

-# Conceptual Graphs (cont.)

-- Conceptual Nets For ‘Where do Rivers Flow to’?
+## 3. Conceptual Nets for "Where do Rivers Flow to?"

+- A conceptual net can represent the question "Where do rivers flow to?"

 ```
+River
-River flow_to
+flow_to
 ```
 ```
 Sea